dwyl/process-handbook/how-to-create-personas.md

-These personas and illustrations were created by [Cleo](https://github.com/Cleop) our multi-talented Developer and scrum master.
+These personas and illustrations were created by [Cleo](https://github.com/Cleop) multi-talented Developer and scrum master. <br />
+If you lack the drawing skills or just want an _easy_ way to create your own personas, you're in luck!

 ## _Instructions_ to Make Your Own!

+Once you have the _data_ (_facts + pain points_) you need
+to create your persona,
+it will take you _less_ than 5 minutes to create one using our template.

 ### 1. Photos / Images